Suge Knight: End of Death Row Records

-In June 2007, he placed his 7 bedroom, 9 1/2 bathroom home in Malibu, California, on the market for $6.2 million as part of his "financial makeover".
+In June 2007, Knight placed his 7 bedroom, 9 1/2 bathroom home in Malibu, California, on the market for $6.2 million as part of his "financial makeover".
 The mansion was finally sold in December 2008 in bankruptcy court for $4.56 million.

 In June 2008, Death Row Records was put up for auction in Bankruptcy Court.
 The winning bid went to New York-based company Global Music Group.
 Global Music Group failed to secure funding and the Death Row Records catalog eventually went to Wideawake Entertainment.

 In early 2008, Knight formed a new record company called Black Kapital Records as a vehicle of releases after his former label Death Row Records filed for bankruptcy, rumored to be due to having few artists and Knight's prison time.
 Knight alongside Manager Nino Cappuccino, Young Life and label A&R executive Lesane Casino debuted a reality show called Unfinished Business.
 The show was based on Knight dispelling long-standing rumors in sit down interviews, his days with Death Row and the artists he worked with, and finding new talent for his record label.

 On January 25, 2009, an auction was held for everything found in the Death Row Records office after the company filed for bankruptcy, including some of Knight's personal items.
 Of note was the Death Row Records electric chair which sold for $2,500.
 Some of Knight's personal items appeared in an auction during the debut episode of A&E's Storage Wars, and a vault full of items (including a coat) was purchased by featured buyer Barry Weiss.